Distracted Driving: Men vs Women

 Be aware of what you’re doing while you’re driving.
 It is sometimes astonishing to notice how you distract yourself when you drive.
 Be careful out there!

-George Tait Law and its lawyers are not representing any of the parties mentioned in this article at the time the article was posted.
+George Tait Law and its Salt Lake City car accident lawyers are not representing any of the parties mentioned in this article at the time the article was posted.
 Our information source is cited in the article.